tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Confirmation-page.md

 * Do not use security certificates elliptic curve or those who have the suite of encryption `TLS_ECDHE_ECDSA_WITH_RC4_128_SHA` on your confirmation page.
 * PayU reports the confirmation page once the transaction has a final status for example, when approved, rejected or expired.
 If a transaction is in progress (waiting for payment or analysis), PayU does not report until the transaction has a final status.

+## Whitelist of IP Addresses for PayU Latam Servers

+To ensure seamless communication between your server and PayU Latam servers, it is necessary to whitelist our IP addresses.
+This is especially important if your server is protected by a firewall.
+All webhook requests and communication from PayU servers will originate from the IP addresses listed below.

+**Production Environment**

+* 198.61.156.98
+* 190.216.203.233
+* 34.233.144.154

+**Sandbox Environment**

+* 50.56.9.170
+* 74.205.10.14
+* 54.158.171.129

+By whitelisting these addresses, you can ensure that requests and notifications from PayU are properly received.

 ## Variables sent with the confirmation page

 <details>